lamiamine/ipath/README.txt

 int tenure=7;
 int numberOfIterations = 30;

-3- run this command from path_planners/evaluatePlanners/tabu_search directory
+3- run this command from ipath/evaluatePlanners/tabu_search directory
 $ make

-4- Open file "mapFile" from path_planners/evaluatePlanners/tabu_search/bin directory.
+4- Open file "mapFile" from ipath/evaluatePlanners/tabu_search/bin directory.
 Add the map(s) you want to test, separate the maps by enter.
 For example: map-W30-H30/W30-H30-ObRatio0.3-ObSize5-Nbr01.pgm map-W50-H50/W50-H50-ObRatio0.1-ObSize1-Nbr01.pgm

-5- run this command from path_planners/evaluatePlanners/tabu_search/bin directory
+5- run this command from ipath/evaluatePlanners/tabu_search/bin directory
 $ ./main

-6- Get the results from "TabuSearchStatistics.xlsx" from path_planners/evaluatePlanners/tabu_search/bin directory
+6- Get the results from "TabuSearchStatistics.xlsx" from ipath/evaluatePlanners/tabu_search/bin directory

 -To compile and run all the planners:

-1- Open file "main.cpp" from path_planners directory, specify following parameters:
+1- Open file "main.cpp" from ipath directory, specify following parameters:

 int numberOfScenarios = 2; // the number of the scenarios (start and goal positions) int numberOfruns = 10; // how many times you want to repeat each scenario

 And specify each planner parameters.

-2- In path_planners directory run the command
+2- In ipath directory run the command
 $ make

-3- Open file "mapFile" from path_planners/bin directory.
+3- Open file "mapFile" from ipath/bin directory.
 Add the map(s) you want to test, separate the maps by enter.
 For example: map-W30-H30/W30-H30-ObRatio0.3-ObSize5-Nbr01.pgm map-W50-H50/W50-H50-ObRatio0.1-ObSize1-Nbr01.pgm

-4- run this command from path_planners/bin directory
+4- run this command from ipath/bin directory
 $ ./main

-5- Get the results from the "xlsx" files from path_planners/bin directory
+5- Get the results from the "xlsx" files from ipath/bin directory